bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 signal.Notify(sigc, syscall.SIGINT, syscall.SIGTERM)

-// Create a go routine that will cancel the parent context when signal is received. go func() {
+// Create a goroutine that will cancel the parent context when signal is received. go func() {
     select {
     case <-sigc: